 Frequently Asked Questions

 VF&N does NOT provide divorce, personal injury, criminal representation, or personal bankruptcy legal service.
-However we do have a legal team that provides estate administration and planning services to individuals.

 Once directed to the correct department, a friendly legal assistant will ask for the brief details of your legal matter and your contact information.
 We collect this information so that we may run a conflict check.
 We will not be able to offer any legal advice until a conflict check comes back clear, usually within 1 business day, and an engagement letter is signed.

 Also from this brief conversation, the legal assistant can determine which attorney may be the best fit for your case ( if you don’t already have one in mind) and supply you with the attorney hourly rates.

 Attorneys are required by the Rules of Professional Conduct to ensure they do not enter a situation in which there is a conflict of interest.
 A conflict check is a cross-reference of our current client list to ensure that there are no conflicts that would arise when representing a new case or client.
 This typically takes one business day.

 You may be eager to share all the details of your case either on your first call or email to our firm, but we ask for your protection and that of our current clients that you wait until a clear conflict check comes back.
 Just imagine if we are representing the person or entity you want to file against and you offered up some pretty meaty details with no signed engagement letter or client-attorney contract.
 Whoops!